Dead to Rights (film)

-Dead to Rights (南京照相馆 (Nanjing Photographic Studio)) is a 2025 Chinese historical drama film directed by Shen Ao.
+Dead to Rights (南京照相馆 (南京照相舘, Nanjing Photographic Studio)) is a 2025 Chinese historical drama film directed by Shen Ao.
 It stars Liu Haoran, Wang Chuanjun, Gao Ye, Wang Xiao, Zhou You, Yang Enyou, and Daichi Harashima.
-Set during the Nanjing Massacre, the film follows a group of civilians who seek refuge in a photographic studio amidst the chaos of war, and bravely risk their lives to expose the atrocities committed by the Imperial Japanese Army.
+Set during the Nanjing Massacre, the film follows a group of civilians who seek refuge in a photographic studio amidst widespread brutality, who manage to expose the atrocities committed by the Imperial Japanese Army.

 Dead to Rights was released on July 25, 2025.
 It went on to make US$381 million at the box office, making it the third-highest-grossing Chinese film of 2025.
-It was selected as the Chinese entry for Best International Feature Film at the 98th Academy Awards.
+It was selected as the Chinese entry for Best International Feature Film at the 98th Academy Awards, but it was not selected for nomination.

 Plot

 During the occupation of Nanjing in the Second Sino-Japanese War, the Japanese army commits widespread atrocities including massacres, rapes, and looting.
-They make quisling interpreter Wang Guanghai help them control the city in exchange for passports out of Nanjing for his family.
+They make quisling interpreter Wang Guanghai help them control the city in exchange for passes to leave Nanjing for his family.
 Though married, he has an affair with opera actress Lin Yuxiu, who performs for the Japanese military to survive.
-Wang stays to get Lin an extra passport.

-Japanese military photographer Hideo Itō is assigned to document the massacre for propaganda.
-When retainer Kuroshima orders him to execute a civilian to prove loyalty, Itō discovers postman Ah Chang and asks if he is a photo developer.
+Wang works to get Lin an extra pass.
+Japanese military photographer Hideo Itō is assigned to document the occupation for propaganda.
+When Major Kuroshima orders him to execute a man to prove that he is a real soldier, Itō discovers postman Ah Chang and asks if he is a photo developer.
 Chang lies to save himself, leading Itō to a nearby photographic studio.
 Itō gives Chang one day to develop his film rolls, with Wang interpreting.

-Chang encounters the studio's owner, Jin Chengzong, and his family hiding inside, who convince Chang to help develop the photos to avoid suspicion.
+Chang finds the studio's owner, Jin Chengzong and his family hiding inside.
+He convinces Chang to help develop the photos to avoid suspicion.
 Chang initially runs to the city exits but returns after witnessing soldiers killing escapees.
-After Jin and Chang develop the photos, Itō challenges Chang to develop negatives with him.
-He opens the development room door to Chang's dismay, remarking that the photos were unnecessary, being of "Chinese pigs."
+The next day, after Jin and Chang develop the photos, Itō challenges Chang to develop negatives in front of him.
+He opens the darkroom door midway, ruining the photos to Chang's dismay.
+Itō dismisses Chang by saying that the photos of Chinese "don't matter".

-As Chang wins Itō's trust, he earns another passport.
-Wang claims Lin as Chang's wife in order to secure two passports.
+As Chang wins Itō's trust, Wang claims Lin as Chang's wife in order to secure another pass.
 Itō agrees, and Wang brings Lin to the studio to live together with Chang, strengthening the ruse.
-Lin was saved from the Japanese—who made her sing while stripping naked—by a hiding soldier, Song Cunyi.
-She proves her loyalty to China by revealing a smuggled Song to visit Jin.
-The group decides to cooperate, with Chang developing negatives to maintain his facade and Lin supporting them.
-The developed films reveal staged propaganda of Japanese-Chinese harmony, but evidence of atrocities is gradually uncovered.
-The atrocity images are secretly duplicated and hidden, despite Itō collecting them as souvenirs.
+Lin was saved from the Japanese, who threatened to strip her naked during a performance, by a hiding soldier, Song Cunyi.
+She secretly smuggles Song to the photo studio with her.
+The group decides to cooperate, with Chang and Jin developing negatives to maintain Chang's facade in exchange for food and relative safety.
+The developed films reveal staged propaganda of Japanese-Chinese cooperation, but images of brutal atrocities are also developed.
+Song learns from one of the photos that his brother was executed.
+The atrocity images are hidden by the group.
+Colonel Inoue, Itō's commander, tells him to collect the photos as a tool to terrorize the Chinese should the war continue.